serge-oswald/SVG-Lines/README.md

 | `7   ` | ![icon](https://www.servovalve.org/nova/img/cnt7.svg) | **EXAMPLES** | Samples ans starting lines. | `6 clips`  |

-47 elements, 40 attributes, 4 examples, organized in 7 folders :
+**91 Clips** organized in 7 folders including 47 elements, 40 attributes, and 4 examples…

 The organization of the folders corresponds to the structure of the course I share with my students.